icostan/cryptos-ruby/README.md

   * I believe there are none of very few Ruby implementations and support for different crypto technologies
   * I like to craft my own wallets, transactions, block explorers in all shapes and forms
-  * I dream to execute atomic swaps between any crypto coins out there
+  * I dream to execute atomic swaps in 3 lines of Ruby code

 ### The How - the actions

   * Implementing basic cryptography from scratch - elliptic curves math, digital signature schemes, etc
   * Building a simple and easy to use Ruby API
-  * Lean and continuous improvment along the way (aka adding more coins) while I understand more advanced concepts: pairing cryptography
+  * Lean and continuous improvement along the way while I understand more advanced cryptography: pairing, lattices

 ### The What - the features

   * Generate private and public keys
   * Generate addresses for Bitcoin, Litecoin, Ethereum and much more
-  * Create transaction to spend standard inputs or more complex multisig, hashed timelock contracts
+  * Create transaction to spend standard inputs or more complex multisig, hashed timelock contracts, swaps
-  * Execute atomic swaps between Bitcoin and Litecoin, more to come
-  * TODO: Create, import, export wallets

 ## Installation